Scorpil/scorpil.com/content/post/understanding-generative-ai-part-one-tokenizer.md

 - Context window size is a crucial parameter for LLMs.
 A larger window improves performance but increases cost.

 By understanding the purpose of the token-based pricing structure, you can make informed decisions when using LLMs in real-world scenarios.

-_Did you learn something new?
-This is the first post in a series about how generative AI functions.
-Subscribe to [AI Insights Digest](https://listmonk.scorpil.com/subscription/form) to get AI-related news delivered to your email inbox._